jemmadm/code-katas/README.md

 ## Tips for planning a kata
 * Explain every step of setup, don't assume people will always know what to do
-* Ensure you’ve done a test run of the setup of any code that needs to be checked out in windows, osx, eclipse and intelliJ
+* Ensure you’ve done a test run of the setup of any code that needs to be checked out in Windows, OSX, Eclipse and IntelliJ
 * Make sure that the code compiles and the tests run after checking out without having to do any fiddling with things like JUnit and Hamcrest dependencies.
 * Prepare early
-* You don't need to have all the answers, but having a try at a solution will give you some answers
+* You really don't need to have the answers—people should discover their own learnings
 * Explain the goals of the kata.
 For example, better understanding of the Open/Closed Principle
+* Circulate a bit during the kata to check people aren’t stuck, and then do the absolute minimum to get them unstuck—don’t lead them towards a solution

 ## Constraints

 Here are some examples of constraints you might like to use, borrowed from http://cromwellhaus.com/2012/01/code-kata-constraints/ and http://www.agilestaffordshire.org/agile/january-2014-kata-with-constraints/

-* No mouse
+* No mouse (highly recommended)
 * Only use IDE refactoring
 * Code Golf
 * No mutable state